ncyxie/Notepad-DOT/README.md

 **https://github.com/ncyxie/Notepad-DOT/releases/ << Download NOTEPAD DOT v2.0.0-Stable now!**

-Some people noticed bug with files opened from desktop (or anywhere else, but not by "Open (file)" function.
+Some people noticed bug (doesn't say filename in app topbar or doesn't save immediately) with files opened from desktop (or anywhere else, but not by "Open (file)" function).
 Seems like I forgot to rework ***program.cs*** code. v2.0.1 hotfix update is coming out soon.

 ## Introduction